Last Updated on

 A paved path snakes around the hotel’s 150 acres and from it you can access the meditation Labyrinth, an archery range, the dock, waterfront, and a little activities shack called The Lily Pad.

-From 9am-5pm, head to the Lily Pad for s’mores kits (with tended wood fire right outside for marshmallow roasting), fly-tying and fishing classes, and accessories required for a slew of other outdoor adventure sports.
+From 9am-5pm, head to the Lily Pad for s’mores kits, with tended wood fire right outside for marshmallow roasting.
+You’ll also find fly-tying and fishing classes, and accessories for a slew of other outdoor adventure sports.

 In winter: snowshoeing and x-country skiing.
 In summer: kayaking, canoeing, and fishing.

-I missed “Off the Wall Yoga,” which uses straps and gravity to open the spine, Bollywood Belly Dancing, T’ai Chi, Cardio Blast Legs, and avoided the large machine-filled fitness center entirely.
-There are classes at any given time of day, ranging from meditation to full-on workouts, so you can take your pick.
+And I avoided the large machine-filled fitness center entirely.
+There are classes at any given time of day, ranging from meditation to full-on workouts.
+Take your pick.

 But even if saying the word “exercise” makes you sweat, there are plenty of other options here, including the ever-popular cooking demonstrations by top chefs in a professional chef’s kitchen.

-You can also take craft lessons (silk scarf-making, mosaics – extra charge), join a meditation session, learn to increase your longevity through diet, or slowly peruse the art in the “Gallery Hallway” (featuring regional artists, changed every three months) on the way to the Library or to your room.
+You can also take craft lessons (silk scarf-making, mosaics – extra charge).
+Or join a meditation session.
+Or learn to increase your longevity through diet.
+For added pleasure, peruse the art in the “Gallery Hallway,” featuring regional artists, on the way to the Library or to your room.

 Spa at Lodge at Woodloch

 If you haven’t been here before, or your last visit was before December 2017, you’ll be pleasantly surprised by the updated women’s Spa waiting area.